gobbyo/IoT/docs/tutorial-cloudtodevicemsg.md

     | client.on_message_received = message_handler | Registers the message event handler for IoT Hub to call to the client. |
     | client.shutdown() | Gracefully disconnects the client from IoT Hub. |

-1. Open a PowerShell session and change to the `python` directory in your GitHub forked clone `various` repo.
+1. Open a PowerShell session and change to the `python` directory in your GitHub forked clone `IoT` repo.

 1. Run the following script to start the listener.